Carnivorous plant: Pitfall traps

+Most Heliamphora rely on bacterial digestion alone with the exception of a single species, Heliamphora tatei, which does produce digestive enzymes.
+The enzymes digest the proteins and nucleic acids in the prey, releasing amino acids and phosphate ions, which the plant absorbs.

 Darlingtonia californica, the cobra plant, possesses an adaptation also found in Sarracenia psittacina and, to a lesser extent, in Sarracenia minor: the operculum is balloon-like and almost seals the opening to the tube.
 This balloon-like chamber is pitted with areolae, chlorophyll-free patches through which light can penetrate.
 Insects, mostly ants, enter the chamber via the opening underneath the balloon.
 Once inside, they tire themselves trying to escape from these false exits, until they eventually fall into the tube.
 Prey access is increased by the "fish tails", outgrowths of the operculum that give the plant its name.
 Some seedling Sarracenia species also have long, overhanging opercular outgrowths; Darlingtonia may therefore represent an example of neoteny.

 The second major group of pitcher plants are the monkey cups or tropical pitcher plants of the genus Nepenthes.
 In the hundred or so species of this genus, the pitcher is borne at the end of a tendril, which grows as an extension to the midrib of the leaf.
 Most species catch insects, although the larger ones, such as Nepenthes rajah, also occasionally take small mammals and reptiles.
 Nepenthes bicalcarata possesses two sharp thorns that project from the base of the operculum over the entrance to the pitcher.
 These likely serve to lure insects into a precarious position over the pitcher mouth, where they may lose their footing and fall into the fluid within.

 The pitfall trap has evolved independently in at least two other groups.
-The Albany pitcher plant Cephalotus follicularis is a small pitcher plant from Western Australia, with moccasin-like pitchers.
+The Albany pitcher plant, Cephalotus follicularis, is a small pitcher plant from Western Australia, with moccasin-like pitchers.
 The rim of its pitcher's opening (the peristome) is particularly pronounced (both secrete nectar) and provides a thorny overhang to the opening, preventing trapped insects from climbing out.

 The final carnivore with a pitfall-like trap is the bromeliad Brocchinia reducta.
-Like most relatives of the pineapple, the tightly packed, waxy leaf bases of the strap-like leaves of this species form an urn.
-In most bromeliads, water collects readily in this urn and may provide habitats for frogs, insects and, more useful for the plant, diazotrophic (nitrogen-fixing) bacteria.
-In Brocchinia, the urn is a specialised insect trap, with a loose, waxy lining and a population of digestive bacteria.
+The tightly packed, waxy leaf bases of the strap-like leaves of this species form an urn.
+In most bromeliads, water collects readily in this urn and may provide habitats for frogs, insects.